Anglian Water: Keep It Clear

 The Anglian Water "Keep It Clear" campaign aimed to reduce sewer blockages in the region caused by fats, oils, grease and unflushable items like baby wipes.
 The campaign also worked with community leaders to inform the public and offered free sink strainers to stop food waste going down drains.
-Following a seven-week trial in Peterborough, blockages fell by more than 80 per cent.
+Following a seven-week trial in Peterborough, blockages fell by more than 80%.
 The model is now being rolled out to other "hotspot" towns and cities in the region.

 Drop 20

 The "Drop 20" campaign encouraged the public to lower their water consumption by 20 L per day to reduce the energy needed to deliver water and upkeep infrastructure.
 Anglian's reasoning behind the campaign was to reduce their environmental impact and for water conservation, as the region is quite dry in comparison to other areas of the country.
 The company commented:

 "Where there's water, there's carbon – and quite a bit of it.
 Every bath, flush or glug has CO2 built into it, thanks to all the processes it takes to get it to the tap.
 So using less water is good news for the planet.
 It's good news for us too, because it's our job to keep supplies flowing to over 6 million customers in this dry region."